-- Trans Pennine Trail (National Cycle Route 62).
-This national coast-to-coast route is a largely traffic-free.
-It's 213 miles (344km) long, running from Southport to Hornsea.
+- Trans Pennine Trail (external site) National Cycle Route 62.
+This 213 mile (344km) coast-to-coast route is largely traffic-free, and runs from Southport to Hornsea.

 - Rochdale Canal Cycle Route (National Cycle Route 66).
 Take a trip along the Rochdale canal and experience some of Manchester's rich industrial heritage.

 - Manchester Cycleway including the Fallowfield loop.
 This off-road route goes from Chorlton through Fallowfield and Levenshulme, up through Gorton and East Manchester, to the national cycle centre and Etihad campus.